dharmafly/noodle/README.md

 ### POST

 You can also POST your query as simple `application/json` to the nsql server.
+This is preferable if your request is too large or talking to nsql from another server.

 ### Extracting data